rishabhpandey7/beatTheCrowd/README.md

-## beatTheCrowd
+## Beat The Crowds @ UMass
-A Hack Umass project which uses LTSM to manage and predict the crowds at Umass Dining halls to minimize food wastage.
+A Hack UMass project which uses LTSM to manage and predict the crowds at Umass Dining Halls to minimize food wastage.